workingDog/CesiumScala/README.md

 ## Usage

+Add the following dependency to your build.sbt:

+    libraryDependencies += "com.github.workingDog" %%% "cesiumscala" % "1.0"

 **cesiumscala** makes extensive use of [jsext](https://github.com/jducoeur/jsext) JSOptionBuilder for defining "options" objects.
 Here these objects are named "class-name + Options".
 For example: